 The St. Louis Cardinals announced today that they have dealt 3B David Freese and RHP Fernando Salas to the Los Angeles Angels of Anaheim in exchange for outfielders Peter Bourjos and Randal Grichuk.
 The most immediate effect of the deal is that it opens up third base for Matt Carpenter and, as a result, second base for prospect Kolten Wong.
-Considering that Freese and Salas were widely considered to be … Continue reading

 On Sunday afternoon the St. Louis Cardinals put the finishing touches on their 2013 campaign that saw them finish with a 97-65 record, good for best in the National League.
 For a team that spent most of the first half of the season in that position before floundering mid-summer, it was a happy ending.
-The team, however, will enter postseason play for the tenth time in the last fourteen seasons … Continue reading

 The second half of the baseball season is about to begin and the trade deadline is right around the corner.
 Already newspapers, blogs, message boards, and twitter feeds are rife with trade rumors as everyone has a keen eye on watching how their teams will perform in the second half.
 So where are the Cardinals and what could they be looking to add to shore up the team as they drive towards another playoff berth?

 As my Dad told me last night, “I was expecting a Wild Card Game, not a wild Cards’ game.”
 Major League Baseball’s first Wild Card Game, certainly lived up to the wild factor.
 The 94 win Atlanta Braves were facing off against the 88 game St. Louis Cardinals at Turner Field on Friday evening with a National League Divisional Series berth on the line.